World Data System (WDS)

-As of 1 October 2012, WDS has 49 Member organizations, including 2 Partner Members and 6 Associate Members, and numerous other applications are being reviewed by the WDS Scientific Committee.
+As of 20 April 2015, WDS has 91 Member organizations, including 10 Network Members, 4 Partner Members and 18 Associate Members, and numerous other applications continue to be reviewed by the WDS Scientific Committee.

 WDS will enjoy a broader disciplinary and geographic base than its predecessor organizations and is striving to become a world-wide ’community of excellence' for stewardship and provision of scientific data.
 To this end, WDS enjoys strong collaboration with ICSU’s Committee on Data for Science and Technology (CODATA).